 Staying in the newest hotels in Boston lets you be among the first to experience the newest trends in amenities and perks - rooftop decks, indoor swimming pools, creatively themed onsite bars and restaurants, and hot locations.

 You may also get great rates and opening discounts, especially if you're among the new hotel's first guests - so look for hotel offers.

-We list these new hotels in Boston in the order of when they opened, starting with the latest.
+We list these new hotels in Boston in the general order of when they opened, starting with the latest.

 80-120 Causeway Street at Bulfinch Triangle in Boston's West End neighborhood